allenrobel/ndfc-python/docs/scripts/ndfc_raw_get_request.md

 ## Description

-Senda GET request to the controller.
+Send a GET request to the controller.

 ## Usage